 “The reason I am speaking to you so seriously, however, is that this graffiti was of a particularly concerning nature.
 It referred to…” She took a deep breath.
 “He-Who-Must-Not-Be-Named.
 I am aware that none of you were alive during his reign of terror, which is something you should all be thankful for.
 However, those of you from wizarding families should be aware of the atrocities he and his followers committed.
 Some of your own families suffered losses at their hands and those of us old enough to remember could list countless names who should be with us today, but are not.
 This is not something to joke about.
-Doing so is, at best, very hurtful to those among us who have lost family and friends.”
+Doing so is, at best, very hurtful to those among us who've lost family and friends.”

 She glanced around the hall.

-“I would like to believe that whoever wrote it was acting out of thoughtlessness and ignorance of our past rather than malice.
+“I would like to believe whoever wrote it was acting out of thoughtlessness and ignorance of our past rather than malice.
 However, if that is true, it cannot be allowed to continue.
 Both Professor Jones and Professor Binns will be covering the history of the war with all years over the next couple of weeks and I hope you will all treat it with the seriousness that it deserves.

 “I can also assure you that I, and the other teachers, will be making every effort to find out who wrote this and I am advising the culprit right now to come forward and admit it to me or one of the other teachers.
 You can do this in complete confidence and if you do, I will be far more inclined to assume it was simply thoughtlessness and treat it leniently than if I am left to find out by other means.